 6. Christmas With The Kranks (2004)

 A couple decides to skip Christmas one year since they are fed up with Christmas traffic, costly obligations, and even festive neighbors.
-So, they plan a relaxing vacation in the Caribbean.
-They cancel Christmas … until their daughter surprises them with visit with her new fiancee.
-Now, the Kranks have to hurry to create a traditional Christmas before the guests arrive.

 7. Rudolph the Red-Nosed Reindeer (1964)